 - Include any and all books read to your child by caregivers, siblings, grandparents, preschool teachers, or story time at the library.

 - And lastly, don’t forget to sign your child up for their very own fox Youth Library Card so they can learn to check out their own library books from a young age!
-Access an application here.
+Apply online here.

 Frequently Asked Questions:

 Can we read and count the same book multiple times?

 Absolutely!
 Each time you re-read a favorite story, count it.

 We’re getting tired of reading the same stories over and over again.
 Can you help?

 Our Summit County Librarians are here to help.
 Simply call us and ask us to pick out a handful of books on any topic.

 Can I count books that are read at Storytime?